• Skip to main content

 • Flexibility: a full range of adapters and cables for different kind of SiPMs and sensors remotization

-• Boxed FERS unit (DT5204) for desktop use or naked (A5204) for customizable mechanical frame
+• Boxed FERS unit (DT5204) for desktop use or unenclosed FERS unit (A5204) for integration into a custom mechanical frame

 FERS-5200 is a front‐end readout system designed for the readout of large detector arrays, such as SiPMs, multi‐anode PMTs, Silicon Strip detectors, Wire Chambers, GEMs, Gas Tubes and others.
 FERS‐5200 is a distributed and scalable system, where each unit is a small card that houses 64 or 128 channels.
 It features a detector specific Front-End interfaced to a common infrastructure that guarantees readout interfaces, slow control and synchronization.
 Typically, the front-end is based on ASIC chips that allow for high density, cost effective integration of multi-channel readout electronics into small size and low power modules.
 FERS is a flexible platform: combining the same back-end (i.e. readout architecture and interface) with different types of front-end to fit a wide range of detectors.